Giro Ledge Mips Review

 Ventilation is essential to avoid sweating, foggy goggles, and getting chilly on the lift.
 We rode on warm spring days, walked upstairs, and rode our bike at 20 mph to evaluate the ventilation system.
 The Ledge offers a standard amount of ventilation and is comfortable for warm spring days without a buff.
 It also helps keep goggles fog-free on chilly days when you are riding hard.

 The Ledge has eight fixed vents that provide adequate airflow and removable earpieces to keep you cool when riding hard on warm spring days.
-The Stack Ventilation system uses a common theory found across ventilation systems; it aligns with the helmet's front vents to draw fresh, cool air into the helmet while pushing warm air out the back to prevent overheating and fogging eyewear.
+Their particular system uses a common theory found across ventilation systems; it aligns with the helmet's front vents to draw fresh, cool air into the helmet while pushing warm air out the back to prevent overheating and fogging eyewear.
 The earpads use snap buckles to attach to the shell.
 It's quick and easy to remove the earpads if that's your style or it's a warm spring day.
 The ventilation system produces a small amount of noise but is quieter than other models that use larger vents.

 Usability